 45L Certificate Package

-- HERS Raters create and sign this certificate as the Eligible Certifier
+- HERS Raters create and sign the 45L certificate as the Eligible Certifier

 - Builders use this package as supporting documentation when claiming the $2,000 tax credit

 - Typical fee to builder to complete tax credit work is $200-$500 per lot.
 This includes the CHEERS certification package